 In our initial concrete implementation, we place significant burdens on the Satellite operator to maintain a good service level with high availability, high durability, regular payments, and regular backups.
-We expect a large degree of variation in quality of Satellites, which led us to implement our quality control program (see section 4.21).

 Over time, clients of Satellites will want to reduce their dependence on Satellite operators and enjoy more efficient data portability between Satellites besides downloading and uploading their data manually.
 We plan to spend significant time on improving this user experience in a number of ways.